Abecedarian in secret murmurs

 emotionless and unrelenting.
 Is this what you want:

-forgotten love letters, candle wax, all these mementos
+forgotten love letters, candle wax, these mementos

 gone.
 You suddenly begin asking too many questions.